alinejad99/90-degree_hybrid_coupler/README.md

 # 90-degree_hybrid_coupler

 Designing a 90-Degree Hybrid Coupler
-In this project, you are tasked with designing a 90-degree hybrid coupler as shown in Figure 1.1.
+In this project, you are tasked with designing a 90-degree hybrid coupler.
 The goal is to design it for a specific frequency, f_0, which is 2 GHz in this case, based on the provided table and guidelines.
 The substrate material is 4003 Rogers with the following properties: height (h) = 20 mils, relative permittivity (εr) = 3.55, and loss tangent (tanδ) = 0.0027.
 The thickness of the metal layer is 18 micrometers.

 Simulation Steps:
 Design the 90-degree hybrid coupler according to the provided specifications using simulation software such as ADS (Advanced Design System).